VDuchauffour/VDuchauffour/README.md

 ### 👋 Hello, World!

 - I'm Vincent, located in Paris, France.
 - I'm a former social science student and after few IT experiences I decided to move my career towards data science.
-I am nowadays working closely on software engineering aspects of machine learning projects.
+I am nowadays working closely on MLOps and software engineering aspects of machine learning projects.
 - I work as Machine Learning Engineer.
 - I'm interested in NLP, CV and explicability (XAI).
 - I like to contribute to open source projects at my free time.